Praying through Eastertide Weeks 3 & 4

 Praying the Rosary During Easter.

-As the Easter season is in May, the month typically dedicated to Our Lady.
+As the Easter stretches through April and May, the month typically dedicated to Our Lady.
 Each week there will be a Mystery from the Glorious Mysteries.
 The decade will be broken down into ten short scriptural passages which can be slowly meditated on as the decade is recited.
 Take time with this prayer, perhaps have a few minutes reflection during each Hail Mary

 The Second Glorious Mystery – Jesus Ascends to Heaven”.